JamesVeug/AgainstTheStormAPI/ATS_API/README.md

 - New Orders (Minimal)
 - New Buildings (Minimal)
 - New Recipes
+- New Races (Experimental)
 - Localization
+- Custom Hotkeys (Saving and rebinding included)

 ## Other stuff added
+- Any options/configs that mods add can be modified in the options menu of the game.
-- Enums that list everything in the game so you can easily see what items/orders exist and get their data without hassle.
+- Enums that list everything in the game, so you can easily see what items/orders exist and get their data without hassle.

 ## Contributors